fluffycloud331/winewayland-issues/README.md

 this list will get updated as test more games

+there also logs for the games that have issues and screenshots

 | game                  |            issue                             |
 |-----------------------|----------------------------------------------|
  Ark Survival Ascended | The game lauches but freezes when you get in  |